Looking for recipes for some classic Southern foods? We’ve got you covered from fried chicken to pecan pie. And they taste great with a mint julep!

 This is a traditionally Southern food staple that has become an American soul food classic.
 Chicken pieces are coated with seasoned batter and either pan-fried, air fried, deep fried, or pressure fried.
 The crispy skin and battered coating of the chicken adds a delectable savory crunch while keeping the meat juicy.
 The dish originated from Scottish and West African peoples in the South.
 Scottish frying techniques and African seasoning methods combined to create this incredible dish.
 You can eat this dish hot or cold.
 The light meat and incredible savory flavor of fried chicken combines with the fresh mint julep for a powerful punch.
 It’s an easy Southern food to prepare yourself.
 We can’t guarantee you’ll be able to stop munching on the fried chicken or sipping on your mint julep.

-Grab your buttermilk and check out this tried and true fried chicken recipe.
+Grab your buttermilk and check out our tried and true fried chicken recipe.

-Our barbecue menu ideas will ensure your next cookout is an absolute hit!
+Our Southern foods barbecue menu list is full of ideas that will ensure your next cookout is an absolute hit!
+We’ve got recipes for you to make the perfect potato salad, baked beans, sweet potato, and so much more!

 Okra (Any Which Way)